AR banner

 Burial details:

-The local people in the area buried the crew - much to the consternation of the occupying German forces.
-So much so that the mayor was arrested by the Gestapo for allowing this - sentenced to two years imprisonment on the 20th September 1943 in Germany - eventually released.
-The locals then built a permanent memorial to the crew.
-The Missing Research and Recovery Unit exhumed the bodies on the 01st February 1947 and reports sent to the various authorities.
+The residents subsequently built a permanent memorial to the crew.
+No.1 Missing Research and Recovery Unit (MREU) exhumed the bodies on the 1st February 1947 and reports sent to the various authorities.
 The crew were then laid to rest within the local cemetery in a collective grave.

-F/O. James Warren O'Hara.
-Sassenay Churchyard.
-Collective Grave.
-Son of Seymour B. O'Hara, and of Dorothy Warren O'Hara, of Toronto, Ontario, Canada.
+Fg Off.
+James Warren O'Hara.
+Sassenay Churchyard, Collective Grave.
+Born on the 28th July 1922 in Wimbledon, London.
+Son of Seymour Bennett and Dorothy Drew (née Warren) O'Hara.
+Step-son of Frederick William Percival of Toronto, Ontario, Canada.

-W/O. John Henry Dugan.
-Sassenay Churchyard.
-Collective Grave.
-Son of George Alfred and Maude Dugan and husband of Heather Isabell Dugan, of Hamilton, New South Wales, Australia.
-Grave inscription reads: 'His Duty Nobly Done'.
+WO.
+John Henry Dugan.
+Sassenay Churchyard, Collective Grave.
+Grave inscription: 'HIS DUTY NOBLY DONE'.
+Born on the 17th October 1917 in Canowindra, New South Wales.
+Son of George Alfred and Maude Dugan.
+Husband of Heather Isabell Dugan of Hamilton New South Wales, Australia.

 Pages of Outstanding Interest